Arsenal have completed the signing of PAS Giannina starlet Kostas Mavropanos for a fee in the region of €2.1 million (£1.8m) .

 The 20-year-old defender only made his professional debut in November 2016 but has gone on to become one of Greek football’s most sought-after youngsters.

-Ahead of the move being completed, Goal caught up with Gazzetta.gr journalist Thodoris Vasilis, who gave us the lowdown on Mavropanos and what the deal means for Greek Super League side PAS.
+Goal caught up with Gazzetta.gr journalist Thodoris Vasilis, who gave us the lowdown on Mavropanos and what the deal means for Greek Super League side PAS.

 "PAS Giannina are a defence-minded team who are well organised and low scoring," said Vasilis.
 "The game plan is about having a solid defence and hitting the opposition on the counter-attack.
 That opened up a big opportunity for Mavropanos as PAS play with three defenders.